 Two years after the deadline, many banks still have a significant number of unresolved cases that we are working on constructively with the banks to reconcile and conclude.

-- If you have a claim with us and are yet to find out if you had PPI, we are encouraging banks to work with us in finding the best solution to return these results to us as soon as they can so that they can get on with investigating mis-selling where PPI is found.
-It is already clear that these remaining cases will not necessarily be returned to us in the date order that they received them, with some cases taking much longer for the banks to process than others, so we do thank you in advance for your patience.
-As soon as we have an update or a response for you, we will be in contact.
+- If you have a claim with us and are yet to find out if you had PPI, we are encouraging banks to work with us to find the best solution to return these results to us as soon as possible so that they can get on with investigating mis-selling where PPI is found.
+It is already clear that these remaining cases will not necessarily be returned to us in the date order that they received them from us, with some cases taking much longer for the banks to process than others.

-- If PPI has been located and you have submitted your complaint, we are working closely with the banks to find smarter and speedier ways for them to process these PPI complaints, so that, if your complaint is upheld, you can receive payment as soon as possible.
+- If we have helped to locate PPI for you and we have submitted your complaint, we are working closely with the banks to find smarter and speedier ways for them to process your PPI complaint, so that if upheld, you can receive payment as soon as possible.
 If your complaint was submitted more than eight weeks ago, you should have by now received an acknowledgment, and/or communication from both the Bank and FindYourPPI.
 This means that your complaint is being investigated by the bank, and they are working on getting a final response to you.

-If you receive any direct communications from your bank, including an offer of compensation, please send us a copy, by using your mobile smart phone, and going to www.findyourppi.com/uploader on your smart phone or tablet so that we can advise you on the next steps.
+- If you receive any direct communications from your bank, including an offer of compensation, please send us a copy in just a few simple steps by going to www.findyourppi.com/uploader on your smart phone or tablet so that we can advise you on the next steps.

 Thank you for your continued patience during these testing times, we share your frustrations at these delays by the banks.
 Rest assured that we continue to work hard on your behalf and will update you as soon as we have progress with your bank.
 In the meantime, if you do have any questions for us, please do not hesitate to contact us by going to contact, where you will also find a number of our frequently asked questions and answers.
 Alternatively, you can reach us directly by emailing [email protected].